Expectation and Acoustic Neural Network Representations Enhance Music Identification from Brain Activity

-We next discuss limitations and future directions, focusing on Surprisal/Entropy computation and dataset requirements.
-In this study, we used MusicGen \cite{musicgen} as the music language model to compute Surprisal and Entropy directly from audio.
+We next discuss limitations and future directions, focusing on surprisal/entropy computation and dataset requirements.
+In this study, we used MusicGen \cite{musicgen} as the music language model to compute surprisal and entropy directly from audio.
 Our first criterion in selecting the model was that it should reflect long-term statistical regularities acquired from a large-scale music corpus, because expectation features derived from such long-term learning better explain cortical responses than those based only on short-term regularities \cite{Kern2023}.
-In this line of work, AudioLM established the general framework of discrete audio language modeling without symbolic representations, while Jukebox and MusicLM provided music-specific raw-audio alternatives trained at large scale \cite{AudioLM,Jukebox2020,MusicLM2023}.
+In this line of work, AudioLM established the general framework of discrete audio language modeling without symbolic representations, while Jukebox, MusicLM, and MusicGen provided music-specific raw-audio alternatives trained at large scale \cite{AudioLM,Jukebox2020,MusicLM2023,musicgen}.
 We selected MusicGen because it offers a single-stage autoregressive Transformer over EnCodec tokens, rather than a hierarchical multi-stage generation pipeline \cite{musicgen,encodec}.
-This makes next-token probabilities straightforward to extract from one model over one tokenization scheme, while still leveraging a large licensed music corpus and strong music-generation quality \cite{musicgen}.
-For these reasons, MusicGen provided the most practical and conceptually clean basis for computing frame-wise Surprisal and Entropy in the present study.
+This makes next-token probabilities straightforward to extract from a single model operating on a single tokenization scheme, while still leveraging a large licensed music corpus and strong music-generation quality \cite{musicgen}.
+For these reasons, MusicGen provided the most practical and conceptually clean basis for computing frame-wise surprisal and entropy in the present study.